Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 2. Click the *Status* drop-down list and select the **All** option.
   All actions, regardless of their status, are displayed.

-  > [Info] By default, the *Actions* tab lists all actions contained in the selected process.

 [comment]: <> (OLI: wenn eine Action/Token in einem Prozess ausgewählt werden, wird es als Filtereinstellung übernommen.
 Diese Filtereinstellung bleibt erhalten, auch man zu einem anderen Prozess wechlselt, daher sieht man nicht alle Actions, auch wenn auf "All" klickt.
 Bug oder erwartetes Verhalten?)